W Wailes Wailes and Strang

 Henry Weekes (1807-77) was apprenticed to W Behnes and also joined the RA Schools.
 After finishing his studies he was for 14 years assistant to Sir F Chantrey and completed his outstanding commissions after his death.
 He himself was best known as a portrait sculptor, becoming an RA, and for many years he was professor of sculpture there.
 Among the public commissions with which he was associated was the carving on the Albert Memorial.

 Julius Weeks is an architect who after working by himself for 18 years is now with Dwell Architecture+Design of Scaynes Hill, Sussex.
 He trained at Brighton College of Arts and Crafts and lists ecclesiastical work among his specialities.

 J Wells-Thorpe Wells-Thorpe and Partners

-John Arthur Wells-Thorpe (b1928) was born in Brighton, trained as an architect at Brighton Polytechnic and has spent his professional life in the city.
+John Arthur Wells-Thorpe (1928-2019) was born in Brighton, trained as an architect at Brighton Polytechnic and spent his professional life in the city.
 He designed a number of churches in Sussex, as well as the new civic centre in Hove.
-In more recent years he wsa much involved in the design of hospitals and their running, though he designed a hall for a Roman Catholic church in Horsham as recently as 1994.
+In his later years he was much involved in the design of hospitals and their running, though he designed a hall for a Roman Catholic church in Horsham as recently as 1994.
 The practice was renamed in about 1972, having previously been Gotch and Partners, and by 1985 was known as Wells-Thorpe and Suppel.
 The firm has designed office buildings as far away as Bristol and has also worked in Asia and Africa; Wells-Thorpe became President of the Commonwealth Association of Architects.